The Telephony Layer Under Your Voice Agent (And When It Breaks)

 WebRTC versus SIP: matching protocol to deployment

-The decision logic is direct.
-Calls to or from phone numbers route over SIP.
-Browser or app voice routes over WebRTC.
-When the latency target is aggressive – sub-300 ms, with transport as the binding constraint – WebRTC’s UDP transport wins.
-A deployment inside an existing SIP contact center makes SIP integration the path of least resistance; a greenfield deployment gets a cleaner architecture starting from WebRTC.
+So the decision is simple: calls to or from phone numbers go SIP, browser and app voice go WebRTC.
+When the latency target is aggressive, WebRTC’s UDP transport wins; an existing SIP contact center makes SIP the path of least resistance.

-Most production voice agents run both.
-WebRTC carries audio inside the media stack and SIP connects at the carrier edge, which means a call crosses a SIP-to-WebRTC bridge – and a bridge means real-time transcoding and codec negotiation, with the 20–50 ms per step and 50–80%-of-a-core costs from the codec section.
-LiveKit ships such a bridge as a documented component.
-The protocol choice is not about which is better; it is about matching protocol to deployment context, and accepting the bridge cost where both appear.
+Most production agents run both – WebRTC inside the media stack, SIP at the carrier edge – which means every call crosses a SIP-to-WebRTC bridge, and that bridge pays the transcoding cost from the codec section.
+LiveKit ships such a bridge out of the box.
+The choice isn’t which is better; it’s matching protocol to where the human is, and accepting the bridge cost where both appear.

 Multi-carrier failover under outage

-The multi-carrier pattern qualifies each phone number across more than one carrier network.
-If carrier A fails, traffic for that number reroutes to carrier B, ideally before the caller notices.
-A failover design combines several building blocks: independent trunks on independent carriers, SBCs performing health-checked routing and load balancing, SIP OPTIONS probes as the keep-alive and health-check mechanism, DNS and IP-level routing with PSTN fallback, per-route priorities with documented disaster-recovery routing plans, and multi-region cloud deployment.
+The fix is to qualify each phone number across more than one carrier, so if carrier A fails its traffic reroutes to carrier B before the caller notices.
+A failover design leans on a few building blocks: independent trunks on independent carriers, SBCs doing health-checked routing, SIP OPTIONS probes as the keep-alive, and PSTN fallback.
+Well configured, it detects failure within seconds and switches over fast enough that users rarely notice.

-For a voice agent, failover has to cover both the carrier layer and the AI pipeline.
-Number-level multi-carrier routing protects inbound traffic.
-An outbound agent should hold credentials for at least two trunks and route per health-check status.
-One counter-argument deserves a mention as a tradeoff rather than consensus: some single-provider vendors argue that redundancy within one provider’s network simplifies operations and reduces the integration surface.
-That is a real operational simplification, but it leaves the provider itself as the single failure domain.
+An outbound agent should hold credentials for at least two trunks and route by health status.
+The counterpoint: some vendors argue redundancy within one provider simplifies operations – true, but it leaves that provider as the single failure domain.

 The telephony layer – carrier, SIP or WebRTC, SBC – sits beneath the agent runtime of VAD, STT, LLM, and TTS.
-Agent platforms differ in how much of that layer they expose, and the difference maps onto the build-vs-buy decision.
+Buyers searching for leading voice AI with SIP and PSTN integration are really asking one question: how much of this layer does each platform expose?
+The voice agent platforms compared breakdown ranks them by overall feature surface; here the lens is narrower – the SIP and PSTN integration underneath – and the difference maps onto the build-vs-buy decision.

-• Telnyx AI layers voice-agent capability directly on the Telnyx carrier network, delivering telephony and AI from one vendor.
-It is the opposite of BYOC: everything sits in-house at the vendor.
+• Telnyx AI – telephony and agent from one vendor on Telnyx’s own carrier network.
+The opposite of BYOC: everything in-house at the vendor.

-The platforms occupy a spectrum.
-Vapi and Bland hide the telephony layer; LiveKit and Pipecat expose it; Telnyx AI owns it end-to-end.
-Where a team sits on that spectrum should follow from how much of the telephony layer it actually needs to control, which is the next question.
+So the platforms form a spectrum: Vapi and Bland hide the telephony layer, LiveKit and Pipecat expose it, Telnyx AI owns it end-to-end.
+Where a team lands should follow from how much of that layer it needs to control – the next question.

 Decision framework: turnkey, BYOC, or in-house

-The honest starting point: for a voice agent, carrier per-minute cost is small next to the rest of the pipeline.
-The carrier SIP rate sits in the $0.003–$0.014/min band.
-Platform all-in costs run far higher – secondary-source estimates put Vapi at $0.13–$0.33/min all-in (including a ~$0.05/min platform fee) and Retell at $0.13–$0.31/min.
-The dominant costs are LLM and TTS.
-Carrier minutes are a rounding error against them.
-So the decision to own telephony should be driven by control and reliability, not by chasing per-minute savings.
+The honest starting point: carrier cost is small next to the rest of the pipeline.
+The SIP rate sits around $0.003–$0.014/min, while all-in platform costs run roughly ten times that (Vapi and Retell both land near $0.13–$0.33/min) because LLM and TTS dominate.
+Carrier minutes are a rounding error.
+So the decision to own telephony should turn on control and reliability, not per-minute savings.

 Turnkey platform.
 A turnkey platform fits when telephony is not a differentiator and speed to launch is.
 The platform runs carrier-grade SBCs, handles attestation, and abstracts transport.
 The tradeoff is less control over routing, codec path, and failover, and a per-minute markup.
 For most early-stage voice agents, that markup buys time that is worth more than the margin.

 BYOC.
 Bringing a chosen carrier into a managed agent platform fits when the carrier relationship needs to be specific – a particular provider for number provenance and A-level attestation, a negotiated committed-use rate, an existing contact-center trunk, or a multi-carrier failover requirement the platform’s bundled carrier cannot meet.
-BYOC captures most of the carrier-side control without rebuilding the media stack.
+BYOC captures most of the carrier-side control without rebuilding the media stack, and it is how most voice AI vendors with enterprise telephony support plug into a client’s existing carrier.
 LiveKit, Vapi, Retell, and Pipecat all support it.

 The framework in one line: default to turnkey, move to BYOC when the carrier relationship has to be specific for deliverability or contract reasons, and go fully in-house only at sustained scale with a dedicated telecom team.
 The reasons that actually move a voice agent off turnkey are A-level attestation, number provenance, and multi-carrier failover – reliability and deliverability concerns – not the per-minute rate.

-Softcery builds production voice agents for B2B SaaS founders, and the recurring pattern is that the telephony layer gets attention only after an incident.
+Softcery builds production voice agents, and the recurring pattern is that the telephony layer gets attention only after an incident.
 Choosing carrier, codec path, and failover model deliberately during the build is cheaper than discovering them during an outage or a spam-label investigation.

 Frequently Asked Questions